DavidMercier/NIMS/doc/models.rst

 Load-Displacement curves
 -------------------------

 Parameters such as contact load :math:`F_\text{c}` and depth of penetration :math:`h_0` are recorded at a rapid rate (normally 10Hz) during loading and unloading steps of the indentation test.
+Usually, the depth resolution is around the :math:`\angstrom` level and the load resolution is around :math:`\text{nN}`-level.

 Initial penetration
 +++++++++++++++++++++